-Which is Australia's riskiest industry according to major insurers?
+What are the riskiest industries in Australia according to major insurers?

 Couldn't find much on this topic except for a news article from 2009:

 The exit of the two largest car financiers (GE Money and GMAC) in December has left hundreds of dealers without financing, and facing the very real prospect of either closing or selling their business at a hugely discounted price.
 Add to that declining demand for new cars, which IBISWorld predicts will be down 5.3% by June 2009 with total revenue falling by more than 6%.

 IBISWorld says weakening downstream demand from the car manufacturing industry on the back of falling discretionary spending and less credit will threaten the industry in 2009.
 Replacement tyres will suffer most as people put off changing tyres for as long as possible to either save the money or spend it on “essentials”.
 The industry also faces significant import competition from low-cost Asian countries, such as India, where production costs are around six times lower than in Australia.

 Real estate agents

 Despite falling interest rates and the enlarged first home owners’ grant, IBISWorld finds that Australians will, by and large, put off buying property in 2009.
 The result will be a serious drop in sales for real estate agents, with transaction values (and therefore agent’s fees and profit margins) also waning along with depreciating house prices.
 This financial year, industry revenue will be 7.5% lower than last year, and so far rate cuts haven’t resulted in higher auction clearance rates, particularly in Sydney and Melbourne.